 While McTier's work didn't directly measure how strongly stellar visitors affect growing planets, the research provides a foundation for future studies.
 Previous research by other astronomers has already shown that nearby stars can have disastrous effects on their planets.

 "It’s possible that close encounters could rip planets away from their host star, destabilize planet orbits so that they get flung from the system or crash into the star, or even interrupt the planet formation process," McTier says.

 The new study was published in the Monthly Notices of the Royal Astronomical Society.

 What This Means for Planets

 It’s not all bad news.
-According to Maxwell Cai (Leiden Observatory), who was not involved in the study, intruder stars could help or hurt growing planets.
+According to Maxwell Cai (Leiden Observatory, The Netherlands), who was not involved in the study, intruder stars could help or hurt growing planets.
 The visitor’s tidal gravitational forces can cause small gravitational changes in the disk of dust and gas that will help material clump together into planets more easily.
 Alternately, an invading star could evaporate the gas and dust needed for planet formation, or even tear apart some or all of the disk.

 Already-formed planets can also survive reasonably nearby encounters, as long as the gravitational forces aren't too strong, in other words if the star stays far enough away.
 "If the perturbation is mild, the young planet might be able to withstand it — at least for awhile," Cai says.

 But a visitor within 1,000 a.u. could spell disaster for planets.
 The Oort Cloud is thought to surround the solar system, its small icy bodies cast off from the birth of the planets.
 These long-period comets can take thousands or even millions of years to orbit the Sun and most would never come near Earth.
 But a visiting star could send material hurtling inward towards newborn planets, even if a collision could take millions more years to occur.